Tchanjas/ImageResize/README.md

 # Image resize

-A simple high performance web based system running Node.js and NGINX to resize a image.
+A simple high performance web based system running Node.js and NGINX to resize images.

 ## Architecture

 We use three VMs with CentOS 7.
 One with NGINX for load balancing and caching and the other two as Node.js servers.

+Using [sharp](https://github.com/lovell/sharp), a high performance Node.js image processing, the fastest module to resize JPEG, PNG, WebP and TIFF images.
+Uses the libvips library.

 ### Features